-If you don’t have your own TopoJSON files, there’s a TopoJSON Collection available on GitHub.
-The author has picked map sources that are believed to be licensed for reuse or which are in the public domain.
-For our demo we will use the US states map, served through jsDelivr.
+If you don’t have your own TopoJSON files, there are some collections available on GitHub.
+One of them is TopoJSON Collection, where the author has picked map sources that are believed to be licensed for reuse or which are in the public domain.
+For our demo we will use a Europe map from another provider, leakyMirror, served through jsDelivr.

 Convert into GeoJSON

-In order to use TopoJSON in Highmaps, we must first decode it to GeoJSON.
+In order to use TopoJSON in Highcharts Maps, we must first decode it to GeoJSON.
 This is very simple using the TopoJSON Client library.
-In this case, we extract the map of the USA which is encoded into
+In this case, we extract the map of Europe which is encoded into

-// Convert the topoJSON feature into geoJSON const geojson = window.topojson.feature( topology, topology.objects.us );
+// Convert the topoJSON feature into geoJSON const geojson = window.topojson.feature( topology, topology.objects.europe );

 Now we have a

-geojson variable that we can apply directly into Highmaps’ chart.map option.
+geojson variable that we can apply directly into Highcharts Maps’ chart.map option.